mmazzarolo/mmazzarolo.com/content/blog/2017-02-28-how-i-built-a-super-simple-game.md

       this._bodyRef.fadeOutRight(400)
     ]);
   }
-  this.props.navigateToNextScreen(); // Animations are ended: move to the next screen };
+  this.props.navigateToNextScreen(); // Animations ended: move to next screen };
 ```